honghanhh/ate-2022/README.md

-# Comparison among Mono-lingual, Cross-lingual, and Multi-lingual approaches to Automatic Term Extraction
+#  Can Cross-domain Term Extraction Benefit from Cross-lingual Transfer?

 ## 1. Description

-In this repo, we experiment  XLM-RoBERTa on ACTER and RSDO5 dataset to evaluate the abilities of (zero-shot) cross-lingual and multi-lingual learning in comparison with the mono-lingual setting in the cross-domain sequence labeling automatic term extraction (ATE) task and compare our models' performance towards the benchmarks.
+In this repo, we applied XLMRoBERTa to investigate the possibilities of cross- and multi-lingual learning toward the monolingual setting in cross-domain sequence-labeling term extraction and examined the cross-lingual effect of rich-resourced training language on less- resourced testing one.
+The results demonstrate a promising impact of multi-lingual and cross-lingual cross-domain learning that outperforms the related works in both datasets, which proves their potential when transferring from the rich- to the less-resourced languages.

+The work has been accepted in [25th International Conference on Discovery Science, 2022](https://ds2022.sciencesconf.org/).

 ---